hariraogotit/feeCalculation/README.md

 1. Write more Junit tests to have good code coverage.
 Use Mockito for mocking the services / objects
 2. Modify the code to run handlers in parallel there by reducing the process time.
 3. Add more logging that will help production support team.
+4. Present a better intuitive class diagram.

 ## Assumptions
 1. Validated only Transaction type and Priority flag as I know the valid values.
 I would like to validate all the fields if I know the possible range / allowed values for them.
 2. If there is bad data I write that record to the error directory.
 There is a possibility that it has a pair and needs $10 to be charged as part of intraday transactions but I assume I do not have to write it's pair as well to error directory.

+## Supporting other file types
+1. Create a new handler and extend AbstractTransactionProcessHandler
+2. Re-use validate and calulate fee code in AbstractTransactionProcessHandler
+3. Add new file type in FileType.java
+4. Amend TransactionProcessFactoryHandler to return the handler for the new file type.
+5. Code used to read the records from new file type, writing to erroneous and summary report file should be in the new handler.